Data & Research

-The WIC Infant and Toddler Feeding Practices Study-2 (WIC ITFPS-2), also known as the “Feeding My Baby” study, is the only national study to capture data on caregivers and their children over the first 5 years of the child’s life after enrollment in WIC, regardless of their continued participation in the program.
+The WIC Infant and Toddler Feeding Practices Study 2 (WIC ITFPS-2)/ “Feeding My Baby” Study is the only national study to capture data on caregivers and their children over the first 5 years of the child’s life after enrollment in WIC, regardless of their continued participation in the program.
 This report focuses on the dietary intake patterns, eating behaviors, and weight status of children during the fifth year of life.
 The report also examines associations between WIC participation and key diet and health-related outcomes.

 This study is the fourth in a series that uses the National Health and Nutrition Examination Survey data to examine the relationship between SNAP participation and indicators of diet quality, nutrition, and health.
 As in previous studies, this study compares SNAP participants with income-eligible and higher income nonparticipants, by age and gender.